FactSet: 1990–2000

 In 1990, FactSet for Windows was released.
-That same year, company headquarters moved from New York City to Greenwich, CT.
+That same year, company headquarters moved from New York City to Greenwich, Connecticut.

 A London office opened in 1993, the first in Europe.
 The first Asia-Pacific office opened in Tokyo in 1995.

-By the end of 1995, FactSet had fewer than 400 customers, but they included 84 of the United States' top investment managers.
-The company also changed its name in June 1995, becoming FactSet Research Systems Inc. in preparation for becoming a public company.
+By the end of 1995, FactSet had fewer than 400 customers including 84 of the United States' top investment managers.
+The company changed its name in June 1995 to FactSet Research Systems Inc. in preparation for becoming a public company.
 The company began trading on the New York Stock Exchange in 1996 under the symbol FDS.

 In 1997, the company released Portfolio Management Workstation, followed a year later by the Economic Analysis and Company Explorer applications.

 The product became easier to use in 1998, with the release of the DIRECTIONS interface and the addition of Online Assistant, a web-based help and reference tool.
 FactSet introduced 24-hour live telephone support in 1999.

-Wille retired as CEO and chairman in May 2000, and Snyder stepped in as CEO on an interim basis, serving until September of that year, when Hadley was named the new CEO and chairman.
+Wille retired from CEO and chairman in May 2000.
+Snyder served as interim CEO until September of that year, when Hadley was named the new CEO and chairman.

 2000–2009

 In the early 2000s, new products included a portfolio returns product, SPAR (Style, Performance and Risk), that allowed portfolio managers to analyze the risks and performance of their own funds as well as compare them with peer funds; the Data Central application, which allowed subscribers to create and save their own time-series databases; and Marquee, which combined real-time news and stock quotes with security-level analysis.
 In 2004, the company's sell-side platform, IBCentral, was released.

-Also in 2004, the company relocated headquarters and consolidated its three Connecticut offices to Norwalk, CT.
+Also in 2004, the company relocated headquarters and consolidated its three Connecticut offices to Norwalk, Connecticut.
 Sales topped the $200 million mark for the first time in 2002 and $500 million in 2008.

 In 2008, FactSet acquired a copy of the Thomson Reuters WorldScope database, which it develops and markets as FactSet Fundamentals.